 A. To provide guidance for use by States and the Conference of Radiation Control Program Directors, Inc. (CRCPD) on preparation and submittal of proposed and final State regulations, other generic LBR (e.g., license conditions and orders), and SSRs, for the U.S. Nuclear Regulatory Commission (NRC) staff review.

-B. To establish the procedures to be followed by NRC staff for review of State regulations or other generic LBR, and SSRs including the scope of review, staff responsibilities, timeliness, and products to be prepared and communicated to the State or CRCPD documenting the results of the review.
+B. To establish the procedures to be followed by NRC staff for review of State regulations, other generic LBR and SSRs including the scope of review, staff responsibilities, timeliness, and products to be prepared and communicated to the State or CRCPD documenting the results of the review.

 C. To provide guidance to NRC staff on the significance of differences between State regulations, other generic LBR, or SSRs and NRC regulations.